 Revolutionary Activation Process

-Instead, the activation was handled entirely online via iTunes from the comfort of your home.
-You would buy your iPhone at an Apple Store or other retailer, then take it home, plug it into your Mac or PC, fire up iTunes, and then follow a series of steps that would take you through the process of either signing up for a new AT&T account or transferring your existing account information over.
+Activation was handled entirely online via iTunes from the comfort of your home.
+You’d buy your iPhone at an Apple Store or other retailer, take it home, plug it into your Mac or PC, fire up iTunes, and then follow a series of steps that would walk you through the process of either signing up for a new AT&T account or transferring your existing account information over.